‘The school’s ethos celebrates each child as an individual.’

 1. Contextual Information

 Ours is a much larger than average infant school.
-We are now eight form of entry (moving to six in September 2020), based over two sites a mile apart.
+We are now six form of entry, based over two sites a mile apart.
 In many ways, we believe ourselves to be unique.

 Our catchment is generally from the area local to each site and we are treated as two separate schools for purposes of admission.
 We have become an increasingly culturally and socially diverse as our school has expanded.